Woodmen of the World’s Storied History

 Woodmen of the World responded to the tragic events of Sept.
 11, 2001, by creating a special tribute called In Honor and Remembrance.
 The memorial ceremony has been performed by thousands of members all over the nation on every 9/11 since.
 The fifth anniversary of the attacks was observed by two “towers of light” and two flags draped down the sides of the Woodmen Tower.

 In 2002, members were introduced to Woodmen Financial Services, Inc. (WFS), a subsidiary formed to provide members a wider range of financial products, including mutual funds, variable annuities and college savings plans.

 In 2004, a second subsidiary, Woodmen Insurance Agency, Inc. (WIA), was formed.
 WIA was created to provide members solutions to insurance needs outside Woodmen of the World offerings, including: disability and health insurance, personal insurance lines, and commercial insurance lines.

 Throughout our history, Woodmen of the World has merged with five other fraternal benefit societies.
 The last took place in July 2001 when The Neighbors of Woodcraft became part of the Woodmen of the World family.

 Recently, Woodmen of the World reached a couple of notable milestones.
 Total assets crossed the $9.5 billion mark, and the number of flags we have provided at no cost to schools and other non-profit organizations surpassed 2 million.
-In 2014, our A.M.
-Best rating was reaffirmed at A+ (Superior) with a Stable Outlook.
+In 2015, our A.M.
+Best rating was reaffirmed at A+ (Superior).
 Best ratings range from A++ (Superior) to F (Liquidation).
 A+ is the second-highest of 15 ratings.
 A.M.
 Best is an independent rating company that is nationally recognized for its objective reporting and rating of insurers.